2023 NBA MOCK DRAFT

 Lively fits as the modern-day big man.
 His 2.4 blocks per game were elite considering he only played 20.6 minutes per game.
 He moves very well for his size and is pretty strong for someone with his length.
 His offensive game is very limited to lobs and offensive boards right now.
 He is a good roller off of picks which has led some to compare him to Tyson Chandler.

-The Magic get yet another Duke big man that can fit next to last year’s number one pick and Rookie of the Year Paolo Banchero and starting center Wendell Carter Jr. It wouldn’t shock me if the Magic took Lively with the 6th pick.
-The Magic are ready to take the next step and make the playoffs in 2024.
+The Magic get yet another Duke big man that can fit next to last year’s number one pick and Rookie of the Year Paolo Banchero and starting center Wendell Carter Jr. It wouldn’t shock me if the Magic took Lively with the 6

-12. OKLAHOMA CITY THUNDERLeonard Miller-PF-Canada/GL Ignite
+12. OKLAHOMA CITY THUNDER

 6'10''/213/7'2''